top of page

 The role of extinctions can be seen in diversity, measured as the count of different "families" changing overtime.
 The similarities between species from their common ancestor can be seen in their limb bone structure.

 Next the line of primates appears around 50 My ago.
+A rapid increase in carbon dioxide, due to volcanics, produced high temperatures and thriving plant life.
+There was an explosion in mammals to fill the new niches.
 Tropical rain forest is really the perfect habitat for the development of high intelligence such as in primates.
 Living in the tree tops keeps most predators away, and the tropics provide food year round.
 The development of higher intelligence seems to be associated with a long time to maturation, and one child per birth focuses development resources.
 All of these require attentive parenting and few predators to ensure survival.
 Large size is the other factor to dissuade predators.
 Primates evolved all the physical attributes of grip, muscularity, agility, and prehensile tails that are required to be a large tree dweller.

-Around 6-7 My ago, Hominids who were bipedal, split from the Great Apes.
+Around 6-7 My ago, global cooling and uplift in E Africa led to grasslands taking over from forest.
+Hominids who were bipedal, split from the Great Apes.
 At the "Cradle of Humanity" site near Johannesburg, The Sterkfontein Caves were the site of the discovery of a 2.3-million-year-old fossil Australopithecus africanus.
 The Rising Star Cave system contains the Dinaledi Chamber (chamber of stars), in which were discovered fifteen fossil skeletons of an extinct species of hominin, provisionally named Homo naledi.
 Dated at 335–236K yrs ago, they cohabited with homo erectus.
 Naledi has similar brain size to Australopithecus (& gorillas) and appears to be a sophisticated community with a ritual burial chamber, including stone tools, fire and wall engravings.
 Homo naledi was around 5 ft tall, walked upright, with chimp looking faces, longer arms than humans but with human (not chimp - tree living) hands with opposable thumbs.
 Early small brained hominids seem to have many characteristics that we think of as "human", and have hung around as a distinct group even up to the arrival of homo sapiens.

 Early human ancestors came close to eradication in a severe evolutionary bottleneck between 800,000 and 900,000 years ago, according to scientists.
+The Peking Man fossils, the fossilized remains of a hominid believed to be around 750,000 years old were unearthed in Zhoukoudian, China.
+These ancient bones belonged to a species later named Homo erectus pekinensis.
 A genomics analysis of more than 3,000 living people suggested that our ancestors’ total population plummeted to about 1,280 breeding individuals for about 117,000 years.
 Scientists believe that an extreme climate event could have led to the bottleneck that came close to wiping out our ancestral line.

 https://www.theguardian.com/science/2023/aug/31/population-collapse-almost-wiped-out-human-ancestors-say-scientists